What happens if there has been wrongful interference?

 - the breach caused damage or injury.

-There is however specific legislation which has been developed in relation to specific torts where the harm relates simply to goods rather than any other form of property.
+Legislation has, however, been developed to deal with cases where the harm relates simply to goods, rather than any other form of property.

 The Torts (Interference with Goods) Act 1977

-The Torts (Interference with Goods) Act 1977 defines wrongful interference with goods as the following:
+The Torts (Interference with Goods) Act 1977 (TIGA 1977) defines wrongful interference with goods as:

-Section 2(1) of the Act abolishes the old tort of detinue.
+Section 2(1) of TIGA 1977 abolishes the old tort of detinue.
 This was where there was a wrongful refusal to deliver goods to the individual entitled or in having custody or possession of an individual’s goods and subsequently losing them.

-Conversion is defined as dealing with goods in a manner inconsistent with the rights of the individual who is the true owner, whereby the individual in possession of the goods intends to deny the owners right or to assert a right inconsistent with the owners.
+Conversion is defined as dealing with goods in a manner inconsistent with the rights of the true owner, whereby the person in possession of the goods intends to deny the owner’s right or to assert a right inconsistent with the owner’s.

-- Possession of goods to which you are not the owner
+- possession of goods which you don’t own;

-- Intent to deny the owners right or to asset an inconsistent right
+- intent to deny the owner’s right or to assert an inconsistent right.

-Examples of conversion are purchasing goods from a thief, selling another individual’s goods, destroying another’s goods etc.
+Examples of conversion are purchasing goods from a thief, selling someone else’s goods, misdelivery by a carrier, or destroying another’s goods.

-Trespass is defined as the immediate and direct unauthorised interference with another individuals goods.
+Trespass is defined as the immediate and direct unauthorised interference with someone else’s goods.